utdata/icj-class/static-apps/static-01.md

 Now it's time to make an army. `<deep_voice>`Woo haaa haaa`</deep_voice>`.

-When you built your bootstrap project, you had to copy/paste or rewrite code for each page.
+When you built your Bootstrap project, you had to copy/paste or rewrite code for each page.
 That's too labor intensive in the age of computers.
 With this lesson we'll introduce a system that allows you to create a template framework that can be used to generate a number of pages with minimal extra effort.

 Static-gen sites mostly mean the end-result pages can be served just on a web server without need for a database or other complicated hardware.